aaron-kristopher/east-edge-reservation-system/README.md

 ### Built With

-This project leverages the following technologies to deliver a seamless and user-friendly experience:
+This project leverages the following technologies to deliver a seamless and user-friendly experience.
+These technologies work together to create a robust, scalable, and visually appealing reservation system.:

 * [![Bootstrap][Bootstrap.com]][Bootstrap-url]
 * [![Django][Django.com]][Django-url]

-These technologies work together to create a robust, scalable, and visually appealing reservation system.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>